£6.40 (Excluding VAT)

 £7.68 (Including VAT)

-MuteClip™ (Patent Pending) XP (Extended Profile) is unique in its design with it’s dual density rubber polymers that have been carefully designed and assembled to improve noise reduction over a broad range of frequencies whilst remaining stable and consistent with each and every MuteClip™ XP.
-The extended profile helps to accomodate varying joist depths whilst maintaining the same performance as the standard MuteClip™, it is is installed up onto the required depths on the inside of the joist, creating an efficient and streamlined way to ensure a suited levelling of the ceiling instead of building a new framework or resulting to ad-hoc methods of installation.
-The MuteClip™ XP systems look to minimize the points of contact with the joists whilst creating an easy to install system with little to no error due to the accomplished design.
-With these properties working in tandem, you will achieve optimum soundproofing against impact and airborne noise in a whole host of applications, all completed with swiftness and efficiency at an affordable price.
+MuteClip® (Patent GB2580959) XP (Extended Profile) is our acoustic sound isolation clip that is unique in its design with its dual density rubber polymers, each carefully designed and assembled to improve noise reduction over a broad range of frequencies while remaining stable and consistent with every MuteClip® XP.
+The extended profile helps to accommodate varying joist depths whilst maintaining the same performance as the standard MuteClip®, it is is installed up onto the required depths on the inside of the joist, creating an efficient and streamlined way to ensure a suited levelling of the ceiling instead of building a new framework or resulting to ad-hoc methods of installation.
+The MuteClip® XP systems look to minimise the points of contact with the joists while creating an easy to install a system with little to no error due to the accomplished design.
+With these properties working in tandem, you will achieve excellent soundproofing against impact and airborne noise on a whole host of projects, all completed with swiftness and efficiency at an affordable price.

-In scenarios where space is at a premium and that your joists are level, we would recommend the use of our MuteClip™ LP (Low Profile) or standard MuteClip™ if there is no requirement for a reduced head height.
+In scenarios where space is at a premium and that your joists are level, we would recommend the use of our MuteClip® LP (Low Profile) or standard MuteClip®, if there is no requirement for reduced head height.

-MuteClip™ XP is part of iKoustic's MuteRange core - these are products that been subjected to stringent testing in both laboratory and real world environments providing the best possible solution for the purpose with a result you can trust.
+MuteClip® XP is part of iKoustic's MuteRange core - these are products that are subjected to stringent testing in both laboratory and real-world environments providing the best possible solution for the purpose with a result you can trust.